aniketrepo/data-handling-using-python/README.md

 ```
 * 0bserve that the output is shown in two columns -  the index is on the left and the data value is on the right.
 * If we do not explicitly specify the an index for the data values while creating a series,  then by default the indexes range from 0 to N-1 where N is the number of data elements.
-* We can also use user-defined lables to the index and use them to access elements of a series.
+* We can also use user-defined labels to the index and use them to access elements of a series.
 For example-

 Input-
 ```